Grounded Relational Inference: Domain Knowledge Driven Explainable Autonomous Driving: Related Work

 \section{Related Work}

 Our model combines graph neural networks and adversarial inverse reinforcement learning for interactive system modeling.
-This section gives a concise review on these two topics and summarizes the existing works closely related to ours.
-We also discuss some additional works on explainable driving models as a complement to the discussion in Sec. \ref{sec:introduction}.
+This section gives a concise review of these two topics and summarizes the existing works closely related to ours.
+We also discuss some additional works on explainable driving models as a complement to the discussion in Sec.~\ref{sec:introduction}.

-{\bf Interaction modeling using GNN.} GNN has been widely applied for interactive system modeling in recent years \cite{sukhbaatar2016learning, van2018relational, battaglia2016interaction}.
-One category of models we find interesting is those with graph attention mechanism.
-One seminal work is Graph Attention Network (GAT) \cite{velivckovic2017graph} which performed well on large-scale inductive classification problems.
-VAIN \cite{hoshen2017vain} applied attention in multi-agent modeling.
+{\bf Interaction modeling using GNN.} GNN refers to the class of neural networks that operate on graph-structured data, which consist of local message-passing functions shared across all nodes to aggregate the information of neighboring nodes.
+The inductive biases introduced by the shared message-passing operations make GNN particularly effective for modeling multi-agent interactive systems~\cite{sukhbaatar2016learning, van2018relational, battaglia2016interaction}.
+Multi-agent systems can be naturally represented as graphs.
+Furthermore, sharing the message-passing functions across nodes improves learning efficiency and enables modeling systems with varying numbers of agents with a single GNN.
+One category of models we find interesting is those with graph attention mechanisms.
+One seminal work is Graph Attention Network (GAT)~\cite{velivckovic2017graph}, which performed well on large-scale inductive classification problems.
+VAIN~\cite{hoshen2017vain} applied attention in multi-agent modeling.
 The attention map unravels the interior interaction structure to some extent which improves the explainability of VAIN.
-An approach closely related to ours is NRI \cite{kipf2018neural}, which modeled the interaction structure explicitly with discrete relational latent space compared to the continuous graph attention.
-We explain the difference between NRI and our proposed method in Sec. \ref{sec:introduction} and \ref{sec:method}.
-A related work in the autonomous driving domain is \cite{lee2019joint}, which also modeled interactive driving behavior with semantically meaningful interactions but in a supervised manner.
+An approach closely related to ours is NRI~\cite{kipf2018neural}, which modeled the interaction structure explicitly with discrete relational latent space compared to the continuous graph attention.
+We explain the difference between NRI and our proposed method in Sec.~\ref{sec:introduction} and~\ref{sec:method}.
+One related work in the autonomous driving domain is~\cite{lee2019joint}, which also modeled interactive driving behavior with semantically meaningful interactions but in a supervised manner.